Ferlab-Ste-Justine/terraform-backend-etcd/README.md

 Assuming you use an internal certificate, the problem of the server certificate validation will surface.

 While you can disable server certificate validation in the terraform backend configuration, we do not recommend this.
 Instead, you can install the certificate of the CA used to sign your server certificate in the operating system trusted store and terraform should honor it (validated on Ubuntu Linux)

+## Sidecar Usage

+To more easily run this service in a sidecar in a terraform job, you can enable remote termination via an endpoint.

+This will allow the main terraform job to terminate the service via a call to its api when it is done.

+The call should be to: `POST /termination`

 # Key Storage Convention